hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-synthetic-insulated-jackets.markdown

 **Weight**: 16.5 oz. / 460 grams

-The Arc'teryx Nuclei AR Jacket is a good choice for alpine climbers and is filled with Coreloft 100 insulation with a fully seam taped GORE® THERMIUM™ shell which is water resistant and windproof but also very breathable.
+The Arc'teryx Nuclei AR Jacket is a good choice for alpine climbers and is filled with Coreloft 100 insulation with a full seam taped GORE® THERMIUM™ shell which is water resistant and windproof but also very breathable.

 The jacket is designed with an articulated patterning which increases ergonomic freedom.